yuliliang/AnomalyDetection_GenerativeAI__VAE_AE/README.md

 - Synthetic image generation
 - Dimensionality reduction using deep embeddings

-Both models are based on a custom **ResNet-inspired convolutional neural network architecture** and trained on the [Age, Gender, and Ethnicity facial image dataset](https://www.kaggle.com/datasets/).
+Both models are based on a custom **ResNet-inspired convolutional neural network architecture** and trained on the [Age, Gender, and Ethnicity facial image dataset](https://www.kaggle.com/datasets/nipunarora8/age-gender-and-ethnicity-face-data-csv) from Kaggle.

 <br>
 <br>